 Eligibility & Evaluation

-An external panel of scientists from academia and industry with expertise in delivery/development of therapeutics and clinical care will review applications based on the following criteria:
+To evaluate an external panel of scientists from academia and industry with expertise in delivery/development of therapeutics and clinical care will review them based on the following criteria:

 - Qualifications of the Team